GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ## Costs

 This tutorial uses billable components of Google Cloud.

 You will be charged for the following:

 * Your Anthos Multi-Cloud cluster
+* Storage in Artifact Registry
 * Cloud Logging

 See [Cloud Logging pricing](https://cloud.google.com/stackdriver/pricing)